University Liggett School

 University Liggett School, also known as Liggett, is a private, independent, secular school in Grosse Pointe Woods, Michigan, United States.
-Founded in 1878, it is Michigan's oldest independent coeducational day school.

 The school teaches grades PreK3 through twelve on one campus, consolidating its two campuses to one in the fall of 2012.
 According to the school, over 50 zip codes in Southeastern Michigan are represented by its student population.
 Over $2 million in merit- and need-based financial aid is awarded to new and returning students annually.

 History

 The Liggett School

 In the spring of 1878, seven members of the Liggett family, headed by the Reverend James D. Liggett, settled in Detroit to establish a small, independent school for girls originally named The Detroit Home and Day School.
 In 1883, the school moved to a three-story brick building at the corner of Cass Avenue and Stimson Place.
 In 1914, the Albert Kahn-designed "Eastern Liggett" branch, on Burns Avenue at Charlevoix, was built and soon fully occupied.
 It would remain so until 1964, when classes would be held in a new building constructed on Briarcliff Drive in Grosse Pointe Woods.
 The Burns Avenue building was sold, and now houses the Detroit Waldorf School.